-If a joint activity of an enterprise, etc. causes only an anti-competitive effect, in principle, it poses a problem under the Antimonopoly Act.
+If a joint activity of an enterprise, etc. causes only anti-competitive effects, in principle, it poses problems under the Antimonopoly Act.

-Specifically, if a joint activity falls under (i) act that restrains any matter constituting important means of competition such as prices, (ii) act that restrains the market entry of enterprises, or (iii) act that excludes any existing enterprises from a market then even if the purpose of this joint activity is to realize a green society, it will, in principle, pose a problem under the Antimonopoly Act without being justified by its purpose alone.
+Specifically, if a joint activity falls under (i) act that restrains any matter constituting important means of competition such as prices, (ii) act that restrains entry of enterprises, or (iii) act that excludes any incumbents from markets then even if the purpose of this joint activity is to realize a green society, it will, in principle, pose problems under the Antimonopoly Act without being justified by its purpose alone.